Isaacjcollier/unit-1-calendar-project/README.md

       ├── main.js
       └── style.css
 ```
-1. You have a .got repo with the project
+1. You have a .git repo with the project

 ## Initial Push

 1. `git add -A`
 2. `git commit -m "inti"`